An advanced or improved version of the Physician's Model, c. 1889

 This microscope dates from near the end of the 19th century.
 It appears

-to be a more advanced and larger version of Grunow’s Physician’s Model,
+to be a more advanced or improved version of Grunow’s Physician’s Model,

 which was first described in 1886.
 The microscope is about 15-inches